ansys/.github/profile/README.md

 contact the [PyAnsys Support](mailto:pyansys.support@ansys.com>) and your requests will be routed correctly.

-You can also chat on discord at [PyAnsys Discord](https://discord.gg/g3r4ThDfpM).

 ## Contributing to PyAnsys

 We are excited to have you on board!